HewlettPackard/swarm-learning/docs/FAQ.md

 We support the following basic packages required for ML - numpy, scipy, matplotlib, opencv-python, pandas, pillow, sklearn.

-## Can one add new python packages in Swarm Learning?
+## Can one add new Python packages in Swarm Learning?

 Yes.
 For any additional support packages to machine learning process, user has to do following.